smilett/PyRecorder/README.md

 ## Known issues

 When doing recording or playing, a warning will shown up in the command line, shown `the application is using the deprecated Carbon Component Manager for hosting Audio Units`.
-This is probably a problem of PyAudio, but it does not affect the programme performance at the moment.
+This is probably a problem of EI Capitan, but it does not affect the programme performance at the moment.

 ## History